-The Thirty-sixth Annual Encampment of the Commandery-in-Chief, held at Boston, Mass., August 22-23, 1917, having failed to designate a meeting place for the Thirty-seventh Annual Encampment, the selection of such meeting place devolved upon the Commander-in-Chief and the Council-in-Chief.
-Since December last communications have been received from members of various Divisions suggesting places for holding the present Encampment, and among the places suggested were: Portland, One: Minneapolis, Minn.; Madison, Wis.; Chicago.
-Ill.; Indianapolis, Ind.; Cleveland, Ohio; Niagara Falls, N. Y.; New York City, N. Y.; Philadelphia, Pa.; Atlantic City, N. J., and Washington, D. C.
+Thirty-sixth Annual Encampment of the Commanderyat Boston, Mass., August 22-23, 1917. having failed meeting place for the Thirty-seventh Annual Ent, the of such meeting place devolved upon the Command and the Council-in-Chief.
+Since Decemications have been received from members of various Divisions suggesting places for holding the present Encampment and ong the places suggested were: Portland, Ore nneapolis Min Madison, Wis.; Chicago.
+Ill.; In-York City, N. Y., Philadelphia, Pa.; Atlantic City, N. J., and

-In weighing the availableness of each of these places there was considered the matter of attendance; the fact that 95% of those entitled to seats in the Encampment are located east of the State of Colorado, and more than 66% east of the Mississippi to seats in the Encampment; the ability of the Commandery-into the time the necessary Encampment expenses; the time to the individual member in getting to each of the above places, and the fact that practically all of those entitled to seats in the Encampment are and will be very busy in their various employments, and unable to absent themselves therefrom for more than two or three days at a time.
-In these circumstances your Commander-in-Chief took counsel with the National Secretary. the National Treasurer, the Members of the Council-in-Chief, and members of various Divisions, and found the consensus of opinion to be that it would be an injustice to the members enrilled to seats in the Encampment, and to the Commandery-in-Chief itself, to select any place that would make it impracticable, if not impossible, for at least eighty-five per cent of them to attend, and where the expense involved and time consumed in making the trip would be prohibitive to both, and, therefore, all places under consideration that would require an unusual expenditure in time and money on the part of the greatest number of individual members should be eliminated, and that the place that would be the most convenient and inexpensive for the greatest number of members, and for the Commandery-in-Chief, should be selected.
+In g e availableness of each of these places there was considered the matter c attendance; the fact that 95% of those entitled to seats in the Encampment are located east of the State of Colorado more than 66% east of the Mississlppi to seats in the Encampment; the of the Commandery-inthat would be consumed d the expense that would be involved to the individual member n getting to each of the above places, and the fact that practically all of those entitled to seats in the Encampment are and will be very busy in their various employments, and unable to absent themselves therefrom for more than two or three days at a time.
+In these circumstances your Commander-in-Chief took counsel with the National Secretary, the National Treasurer, the Members of the Council-in-Chief, and members of various Divisions, and found the consensus of opinion to be that it would be an injustice to the members enritled to seats in the Encampment, and to the Commandery-in-Chief itself, to select any place that would make it impracticable, if not impossible, for at least eighty-five per cent of them to attend, and where the expense involved and time consumed in making the trip would be prohibitive to both, and, therefore, all places under consideration that would require an unusual expenditure in time and money on the part of the greatest number of individual members should be eliminated, and that the place that would be the most convenient and inexpensive for the greatest number of members, and for the Commandery-in-Chief, should be selected.
 A canvass of such places showed Niagara Falls to be the place that most nearly fulfilled the desired conditions, and it was, therefore, selected.

 The above explanation for the selection of Niagara Falls is given for the reason that there have been made three formal protests by subordinate bodies of the Order, caused by the failure to select Portland, Ore., as the meeting place for the present Encampment.
-One of these protests came from the Division of California and Pacific, one from W. S. Rosecrans Camp No. 2, of Los Angeles, Cal., and the third from the Division of Montana and Idaho, and a personal protest from the Commander of the Division of Washington and Oregon, and members of other organizations.
+One of these protests came from the Division of California and Pacific, one from W. S. Rosecrans Camp No. 2, of Los Angeles, Cal., and the third from the Divislon of Montana and Idaho, and a personal protest from the Commander of the Division of Washington and Oregon, and members of other organizations.
 Prior to the selection of the meeting place many protests were received against the selection of Portland, on account of the time necessary to make the trip, the expense involved, and the inability of so many to get away from their work for so long a time.